Livestock Section 2026

 π Pig Section

-The pig section offers a lively and entertaining showcase of both modern and traditional breeds, with classes for breeding stock including sows, gilts and boars, as well as commercial classes for pork and bacon pigs.
+The pig section offers a lively and entertaining showcase of both modern and traditional breeds, with a full programme of classes for breeding stock including sows, gilts and boars, alongside commercial classes for pork and bacon pigs.

-A young handler class encourages younger exhibitors to get involved, helping to support the next generation of pig keepers and showmen.
+A young handler class also provides an opportunity for younger exhibitors to take part, helping to support the next generation of pig producers.

-With a mix of pedigree and commercial entries, the pig ring provides a great opportunity to see a variety of breeds up close and enjoy one of the most characterful sections of the show.
+With a mix of pedigree and commercial entries, the pig ring is always full of character and offers a great chance to see a variety of breeds and handling techniques up close.